-On the impressive approach to the museum, the grand architecture and sweeping elegance of the Royal Crescent will give you a taste of the luxury that was enjoyed by those who stayed here - the cream of Bath’s 18th century high-society.
+On the impressive approach to the museum, the grand architecture and sweeping elegance of Royal Crescent gives you a taste of the luxury that was enjoyed by those who stayed here - the cream of Bath’s 18th century high society.

-Each room is an elegant example of Georgian architecture and furnishings, and offers a snapshot of daily goings-on: the dinner table is set for a lavish meal, whilst the servants hall shows their pristine coats hanging from hooks on the wall.
-Furniture, pictures and objects, carefully chosen to replicate Georgian tastes, line each room and bring a sense of the luxury that previous inhabitants would have enjoyed.
+Each room is an elegant example of Georgian architecture and furnishings, and offers a snapshot of daily goings-on; the dinner table is set for a lavish meal, while the servants' hall shows their pristine coats hanging from hooks on the wall.
+Furniture, pictures and objects, carefully chosen to replicate Georgian tastes, line each room.

-The museum offers a 24 hour combination ticket to use at No. 1 Royal Crescent, the Museum of Bath Architecture and the Herschel Museum of Astronomy, and includes one free visit to Beckford’s Tower at a weekend or Bank Holiday.
-Visit the website for more details.
+The museum offers a 24-hour combination ticket to use at No. 1 Royal Crescent, the Museum of Bath Architecture and the Herschel Museum of Astronomy, and includes one free visit to Beckford’s Tower at a weekend or Bank Holiday.

 Reggie the dog in the kitchen.
 He would have been placed at the dog wheel, an effective but cruel method of turning a cooking spit in an era when the welfare of animals was rarely considered.

 - Guide dogs permitted

 - Disabled parking

 - Toilets for disabled visitors